UI-Research/mobility-from-poverty/07_safety/README.md

     * Limitations: Some agencies change reporting practices year to year.
 Therefore, year to year comparisons should be used with caution and a knowledge of agency reporting practices (UCR data from the web has footnotes that I can merge in, but this data does not).
 Imputation was used to estimate crime rates in unreported months, using the NACJD method.
 The coverage indicator provides an estimate of the amount of the population coverage by reporting agencies.
 The data quality index is used to assess the quality of data for each county using the coverage indicator variable.

 Counties with 100% coverage are marked as a 1, counties with between 100 and 80% coverage are marked as a 2, and counties with less then 80% coverage are marked as a 3. ~43% of counties have a data quality index of 1, ~40% have a data quality measure of 2, and ~17% have a data quality measure of 3.
 All counties in New York City are combined and are reported for the whole city in New York county.
 All NYC counties are given a quality measure of 3 (will update as decission is made).

     * Missingness: ~0.35% (11) of counties are missing all crime data.

-1. change the file directory
+1. Change the file directory
-2. import and clean all files
+2. Import and clean all files
 3. Merge crime counts to counties
 4. Clean merged data and generate rate3
 5. Finalize and export data